ShlomoStept/hn_bot/README.md

 Searches all HackerNews top posts for links to websites that require a subscription, then find & posts a link to an archived snapshot of the article

 ## Process
-The Program follows the following 4 steps : (until a bug/server crash)
+The Program follows **4 steps** :

         1. It grabs all the top, new and, best posts on HackerNews

         2. Determines which posts contain links to articles on websites that have subscription blocks
                 - after x articles they require you to pay to read)

         3. Find the Archived snapshots of the articles.
                 - Mainly using WaybackMachine, since archive.today (archive.ph), utalizes cloudfare - whose bot detector is very robust

         4. Post a link to the Archived snapshot as a Post Commment on HackerNews